Grischa89/tc_vue_1/README.md

 # Trainer Codes Project Frontend

-## DISCLAIMER
-This site is not finished yet.
+## DISCLAIMER: This site is not finished yet.

 ## Description
 This is the frontend part of a project made by and for Pokemon GO players: A site where one can find and ultimately exchange Pokemon GO friend codes.